tpf/tprf-hugo-site/content/grants.md

 this two week window, grant requests are posted for public feedback and refined before they are evaluated by the Grants Committee.
 The committee members then review and vote on any proposals.
-Grants that are approved are funded by TPF, and assigned a manager for the duration of the grant to act as a liaison between the grantee and TPF.
+Grants that are approved are funded by TPRF, and assigned a manager for the duration of the grant to act as a liaison between the grantee and TPRF.
 This manager is usually a member of the Grants Committee.

 For a current